Skip to main content

 Council has committed to providing 1,000 Te Kāinga affordable rental apartments in the next five years.

-Te Kāinga Aroha at 197 Willis St is set in the heart of the city’s CBD.
-It’s the first building in Wellington City Council’s affordable rental programme.
+Te Kāinga Aroha (197 Willis St) is set in the heart of the city’s CBD.
+It’s the first building in the Te Kāinga affordable rental programme.

-Next door to Te Kāinga Aroha, in the heart of the CBD and with all the best that Wellington has to offer on your doorstep.
+Next door to Te Kāinga Aroha, Te Aka (203 Willis St) has the best that Wellington has to offer on your doorstep.

 Our third and most recently opened apartment building.

-Te Kāinga Te Pu offers 74 quality, two and three bedroom apartments in a range of sizes, providing more options for Wellingtonians to make a home in the city.
+Te Kāinga Te Pu offers 106 quality, two and three bedroom apartments in a range of sizes, providing more options for Wellingtonians to make a home in the city.

-At 180 Willis Street Te Kāinga Te Pu is close to Te Kāinga Aroha and Te Aka, in the heart of the CBD.
+At 180 Willis Street, Te Kāinga Te Pu is close to Te Kāinga Aroha and Te Aka, in the heart of the CBD.

 Apartments